gvwilson/thirdbit/teaching/marketing.md

 or might not be online as often as you;
 notice boards in schools, local libraries, drop-in centers, and grocery stores are still an effective way to reach them.

+> **Build Alliances**
+>
+> As discussed in the [previous chapter](community.html),
+> building alliances with other groups that are doing things related to what you're doing
+> pays off in many ways.
+> One of those is referrals:
+> if someone approaches you for help,
+> but would be better served by some other organization,
+> take a moment to make an introduction.
+> If you've done this several times,
+> add something to your website to help the next person find what they need.
+> The organizations you are helping will soon start to help you in return.

 ## The Art of the Cold Call